 The M.S. in Nutrition program is the first to be accredited by the Accreditation Council on Nutrition Professional Education (ACNPE), a programmatic accrediting agency for clinical programs in advanced nutrition.

 Accreditation by ACEND (for dietetics) is not required since the Master of Science program is not a dietetics training program and does not include a coordinated dietetics internship required for eligibility to take the registration examination for the R.D. credential.

 Comprehensive Final Exam

 Following completion of the core curriculum, all students are required to complete a one-day Comprehensive Examination.
-The exam is held three times a year, once in the spring, once in the summer, and once in the fall on the main campus in Bridgeport, Conn.
-Travel expenses are the student’s responsibility.
+The exam is held three times a year, once in the spring, once in the summer, and once in the fall and is administered online.
 Licensure or certification is available through several individual states or national nutritional organizations.
 For those considering a diplomate versus an MS degree, it is important to note that certifications and diplomats represent professional recognition.
 It does not authorize or license an individual to practice, which is a state regulatory function.

 The program is a graduate-level program and is NOT designed to lead to the registered dietician (R.D.) designation.